 Optical Fiber Fusion Splicing

 This is the most high-tech part of your work.
 It is crucial that your hands are clean!
-Fusion splicing usually takes a little less time than previous steps – cable termination, splice closure / ODF preparation, and fiber preparation.
+Optical fiber fusion splicing usually takes a little less time than previous steps – cable punch down, splice closure / ODF preparation, and fiber preparation.

 So, what do you need for fusion splicing?
 You will need to have the have following items at your disposal: